Software Development Team Structure

 • Team size: 5+ specialists

-• Team structure: product owner, project manager, business analyst, software designer, software architect
+• Software development team structure: product owner, project manager, business analyst, software designer, software architect

 If you’ve got a great idea but aren’t sure whether it has potential, product discovery is the phase you need to start with.
-In this case, your team may consist of a product owner, project manager, business analyst, software designer, and software architect.
+In this case, your software engineering organization structure may consist of a product owner, project manager, business analyst, software designer, and software architect.
 These specialists working together may deliver real proof that your product is viable.
 In other cases, they may suggest a pivot and help you modify your concept according to market demands.

 • Team size: 4+ specialists

-• Team structure: product owner, project manager, business analyst, software designer
+• Software development team structure: product owner, project manager, business analyst, software designer

 Developing a prototype may be part of product discovery or an independent process.
 If you have a comprehensive understanding of your product and want to win investors’ attention, a prototype may help with that.
-A product owner, project manager, business analyst, and software designer can turn your requirements into a fundraising magnet.
+A product owner, project manager, business analyst, and software designer in your software development teams structure can turn your requirements into a fundraising magnet.

 • Team size: 8+

-• Team structure: product owner, project manager, business analyst, software designer, software architect, software engineers, test engineers
+• Software development team structure: product owner, project manager, business analyst, software designer, software architect, software engineers, test engineers

 If you need to build an initial version of a promising app, consider starting with an MVP.
-A product owner, project manager, business analyst, software designer, software architect, and several software and test engineers can build a brilliant MVP for your business.
+A product owner, project manager, business analyst, UI/UX designer, software architect, and several QA engineers in your software development team structure can build a brilliant MVP for your business.

 In conclusion